arangodb/docs-hugo/site/content/3.11/arangograph/security-and-access-control/_index.md

 ### Predefined roles

 Predefined roles are created by ArangoGraph and group related permissions together.
-An example of a predefine role is `deployment-viewer`.
+An example of a predefined role is `deployment-viewer`.
 This role contains all permissions needed to view deployments in a project.

 Predefined roles cannot be deleted.
+Note that permissions linked to predefined roles vary between organization owners and organization members.

 {{% comment %}}
 Windows command to generate below list (cmd.exe):